isomerpages/moh-vaccinegov/pages/health-advisory.md

 - Are unwell
 - Had a fever in the last 24 hours
 -
- Are serving Stay-Home Notice (SHN)^ ,Quarantine Order (QO), Health Risk Warning (HRW) or Isolation Order (IO)^^<br>
+ Are serving Stay-Home Notice (SHN)^ , Quarantine Order (QO), Health Risk Warning (HRW) or Isolation Order (IO)^^<br>

  You are encouraged to defer other vaccination for 2 weeks or more, if possible.

-Persons who are moderately to severely immunocompromise are recommended to receive a third dose of the same PSAR mRNA vaccine they had received for the first two doses, two months after their second dose.
+Persons who are moderately to severely immunocompromised are recommended to receive a third dose of the same PSAR mRNA vaccine they had received for the first two doses, two months after their second dose.
 They should be referred to receive the third dose by their treating specialist, who would have the best understanding of their medical condition.
 For more information, please refer to the [FAQ](https://www.moh.gov.sg/covid-19/vaccination/faqs---enhanced-primary-series).
  <br/>

  **COVID-19 Vaccination Related Documents**<br>